helpshift/mongrove/README.md

 ```
 from the project folder and the API documentation will be generated in the `target/doc` folder.

+## Tests

+The `test/mongrove` folder contains unit tests for mongrove APIs.
+For running these tests, please make sure you have a running mongo cluster on `localhost:27017`
+If you want to test against a different mongo cluster, please change the options in the test namespaces' `init-connection-fixture` function.

+The `test/mongrove/generative` folder contains generative tests for Mongo query operators.
+These tests are primarily aimed comparing query results across 2 different Mongo clusters, something you might need to do when testing for an upgrade !

 ## Next steps

 1. Add support for ACID transactions